Tinkerforge/doc/source/Software/IPConnection.rst

 IPConnection
 ============

-The IPConnection creates an connection between the :ref:`Brick Daemon <brickd>` and the corresponding programming language :ref:`API bindings<api_bindings>`.
+The IPConnection creates a connection between the :ref:`Brick Daemon <brickd>` and the corresponding programming language :ref:`API bindings<api_bindings>`.